cfw-guide/dsi.cfw.guide/_pages/en_US/installing-hiyacfw.md

 {% include toc title="Table of Contents" %}

-You will need [Unlaunch](installing-unlaunch) installed before proceeding.
+You will need [Unlaunch](/installing-unlaunch) installed before proceeding.
 {: .notice--primary}

 Do not system update after installing hiyaCFW.
 This will remove hiyaCFW's SD patches.
 {: .notice--danger}

 hiyaCFW has several advantages that an Unlaunch-only system will not.
 These include:
-- Booting the system from the SD card
+- Redirecting your NAND to the SD card
 - Installing homebrew applications to the System Menu with ease
 - Display a custom splash screen on system boot